 la mer reveals a trajectory of Sharmistha Ray’s formal and conceptual concerns highlighting the connection between gendered and organic representations and their deeper philosophical roots that point to the transitory nature of experience.
 Exhibited by The Loft at India Art Fair.
 New Delhi, 29 January – 1 February, 2015.

-In Search of Rainbows is a new painting in a rich impasto that employs the color spectrum to open up new aesthetic, formal and conceptual directions for the artist.
+In Search of Rainbows is a painting in rich impasto that employs the color spectrum to open up new aesthetic, formal and conceptual directions for the artist.
 Symbolizing unity in diversity, the rainbow is also a universal signifier of hope and freedom for people around the world.
 This painting provides the inspiration for a light installation by Ray with the same moniker, exhibited in we are all islands a few years later.
 Studio painting, 2014.

 Cursory Glances is a site-specific installation with painted elements in which the erotic body is magnified for display in a commercial shop window.
 In a direct, yet understated, challenge to the illusion of contemporary beauty – bound as it is with material culture of finery and fashion – is the erotic body, unadorned, with just its skin on display.
 Commissioned by WAA (What About Art?) for Palladium Mall.
 Mumbai, 2014.